Can a company or trust invest through Harmoney?

 No. You will be provided with demographic information about borrowers, such as their residential and employment status, but you will not have access to any identifying information about them.

 No. There is no insurance or government protection to compensate the Lender for loss in the event of a Borrower default.
 However, the impact of Borrower defaults on the overall performance of an investment can be mitigated by diversifying your investment across numerous fractionalised loans.

-A charge off status indicates that a Borrower has defaulted on their loan, primarily due to bankruptcy, sickness, job loss, death, or other unforeseen circumstances.
-Typically, this means that we’ve exhausted our collections efforts and there’s a low statistical likelihood that we’ll be able to collect any funds from the borrower; resulting in a capital loss for lenders.
-We have forecast a 4% static loss across the portfolio over the life of the loan.
-This means that out of every $100 invested, you could expect $4 to charge off.
-Once the loan is charged off, there may still be some chance of recovery of the outstanding debt; you would see this as a loan payment against the existing loan.
-You can find out more about our collections process here.
+A charged off status indicates that a Borrower has defaulted on their loan, usually due to bankruptcy, sickness, job loss, death, or other unforeseen circumstances.
+Typically, this means that we’ve exhausted our collections efforts and there’s a low statistical likelihood that we’ll be able to collect any funds from the Borrower; resulting in a capital loss for Lenders.

 We have forecast a 4-5% static loss across the portfolio over the life of the loan.
 This means that out of every $100 invested, you could expect $4-5 to charge off.
 You can view our current loss statistics here.